×

 What is Broken Heart Syndrome?

 A person with broken heart syndrome may experience sudden chest pain and believe that they are having a heart attack.
-This is a syndrome where some part of the heart isn’t working well.
-This results in the other parts of the heart working harder.
+This is a syndrome where some of your heart muscles are weakened.
+This results in affecting the other parts of the heart working harder.
 It interrupts the way the heart pumps blood.
 When your heart doesn’t pump blood well, your whole body is affected.
 Your blood carries oxygen to every cell in your body.
 The heart contracts more forcefully during a broken heart syndrome.
 The condition can also be triggered by a serious physical illness or even surgery.
 It can be treated with medicines.

 Broken heart syndrome is also called: